-In fall, freshly picked mushrooms are available at farmer’s markets and produce stalls.
+In the fall, freshly picked mushrooms are available at farmer’s markets and produce stalls.
 Before Christmas, most supermarkets are well stocked with a selection of dried and frozen wild mushrooms.

 🌍 Internationally, mushrooms tend to be tricker to pick up.
 Many forests are private – or with significant restrictions.
 The mushrooms differ geographically as well, what grows in Poland won’t necessarily grow elsewhere.

 Luckily, dried mushrooms show up online from time to time (here’s a pack from Amazon).
-You can also ask in specialty stores or at a Polish deli.
+You can also ask in speciality stores or at a Polish deli.
 You can try experimenting with your local mushrooms as well.

 How should you serve this Polish Mushroom Soup?

-On Christmas Eve, Mushroom Soup is often served with ‘łazanki’ – square shaped noodles.
+On Christmas Eve, Mushroom Soup is often served with ‘łazanki’ – square-shaped noodles.
 They’re similar in appearance to the Italian quadretti pasta.
 You could also serve it with kluski noodles (warning: eggs in this recipe), little ‘uszka’ dumplings or another noodle of your choice.

 ‘Grzybowa’ acts as a starter and therefore it’s served on its own, without any sides.
 Otherwise, you would spoil your appetite; and there are plenty of other dishes to try later on.

-If you’re cooking the soup on another day and wish for a more filling meal, a few slices of fresh bread compliment it well.
+If you’re cooking the soup on another day and wish for a more filling meal, a few slices of fresh bread complement it well.
 Drink-wise, this Mushroom Soup pairs nicely with earthy red wine (dry or semi-dry).